-- clearly details the project's objectives and likely potential outcomes - provides a clear explanation of the proposed project activities and provides a detailed and reasonable timeframe to complete the activities - demonstrates organisational capability and capacity for delivering the project - provides a commitment to maintain the project deliverables beyond the life of the project or can demonstrate there will be ongoing benefit to the species.
+- clearly details the project's objectives and likely potential outcomes - provides a clear explanation of the proposed project activities and provides a detailed and reasonable timeframe to complete the activities - demonstrates organisational capability and capacity for delivering the project - clearly details how the project will be monitored and how results will be evaluated - provides a commitment to maintain the project deliverables beyond the life of the project or can demonstrate there will be ongoing benefit to the species.

-3. Represents value for money
+3. Represents value for money-20%